chemerisuk/better-ajaxify/README.md

 Therefore depending on project requirements you have to include extra `better-ajaxify-pushstate.js` or `better-ajaxify-hashchange.js` file on your page.
 I'd recommend to use the first strategy when possible.
 It's a future proof and the most transparent for client and server.

-#### Animate page transitions in CSS
+### Animate page transitions in CSS
-Each content transition could be animated.
+Each content transition can be animated.
 Just use [common approach for animations in better-dom](http://jsfiddle.net/C3WeM/4/) on apropriate elements to enable them:

 ```css
 /* style main content container */